tedklin/pathviz/README.md

 *Side notes:*
 - *The implementation here sweeps counterclockwise starting at the negative x-axis w.r.t. the current source vertex.*
 - *This animation clocks in at over 10 minutes in full, so you might want to refresh the page to watch the beginning.
-Also, if you don't have a particularly intense desire to see the animation all the way through, scroll down to see the complete visiblity graph.*
+If you don't have a particularly intense desire to watch the animation all the way through, scroll down further to see the complete visiblity graph.*

 | Color | Component |
 | --- | --- |